Bengali input methods: Borno Keyboard

+Borno (বর্ণ) is a 100% ad-free Bangla input method editor for Android, maintained and developed Codepotro.
+Even though its Android version is proprietary software, a free software version exist, known as Borno Lite, but available only for Windows.
+It has nine different Bangla keyboard layouts including Borno Phonetic, which is a phonetic keyboard layout like Avro.
+It is still under development.

 OpenBoard

-OpenBoard is a free and open source keyboard based on AOSP which includes Bengali Layouts.
+OpenBoard is a free and open-source keyboard based on AOSP, which includes Bengali layouts.
 It comes with three Bengali Fixed Layouts including Akkhor Layout.
-OpenBoard is a privacy focused keyboard which does not contain shortcuts to any Google apps, has no communication with Google servers.
+OpenBoard is a privacy-focused keyboard that does not contain shortcuts to any Google apps, has no communication with Google servers.
 It supports Auto Correction, Word Suggestion for Bengali Language.

 Indic Keyboard

 Indic Keyboard is a free and open-source keyboard software for Android developed by Indic Project, available under Apache License.
 It supports common Bengali layouts, namely Probhat, Avro and Inscript.

 Bijoy

 Bijoy Keyboard or Bijoy Bangla (বিজয় কিবোর্ড বা বিজয় বাংলা) is a mobile keyboard for Android and iOS.
 But in 2015 they released it again and name it Bijoy Bangla only for Android.
-Bijoy Bangla is for writing Bangla in Unicode System with Bijoy Keyboard.
-It use the Bijoy layout which is almost same as Jatiyo layout.
-Users can type in Bengali and English using this keyboard.
+Bijoy Bangla is for writing Bangla in Unicode System with a Bijoy Keyboard.
+It use the Bijoy layout, which is almost same as Jatiyo layout.